 Additionally it is a great way to escape if there´s bad weather!
 Some two weeks ago there was a terrible snowstorm in Iceland and almost all tours had to be cancelled, but we at Extreme Iceland set up an alternative tour to the lava tube cave Raufarholshellir.
 We even had a small barbecue with hot dogs inside the cave and we did not even notice what was going on above us.
 Isn‘t that amazing?

 Where to go if I want to see a cave?

 Iceland offers a lot of caving tours with different types and difficulty levels.
-If you have never been inside a cave before I would recommend you to go on a tour to Leidarendi since it is very easy accesible, but still offers adventure - there are some parts where you have to crawl on all four or even lay down on you belly to get further into the cave.
+If you have never been inside a cave before I would recommend you to go on a tour to Leidarendi since it is very easily accessible, but still offers adventure - there are some parts where you have to crawl on all fours or even lay down on your belly to get further into the cave.
 The entrance area is covered with ice during wintertime and it is very impressive to see those big icicles underneath the earth.